ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 These instructions are supposed to be executed by using the command line.

 #### Step 1
-Open your console or terminal and run `grails create-app my-app` that will create new directory called **my-app** with sample Grails application.
+Open your console or terminal and run `grails create-app hello-world` that will create new directory called **my-app** with sample Grails application.

 #### Step 2